I am often asked by inventors “Can I do my own patent pending search?” The answer is yes, but read this first.

 Can I do my own patent pending search?

 Inventors can certainly do their own search of the U.S. Patent and Trademark Office database for both pending patent applications and issued patents.
 The search is free, and can be accessed online at the US PTO website.
-This site includes several resources for inventors, including a video titled “How to Conduct a Preliminary U.S. Patent Search: A Step by Step Strategy.”
+This site includes several resources for inventors, including video tutorials.
 The site also links to several other resources, such as the USPTO Patent Full-Text and Image Database (PatFT) for searching issued patents; and the USPTO Patent Applicatoin Full-Text and Image Database (AppFT) for published applications.
 There is also a link to Search International Patent Offices.

 Free and Paid Resources to do a patent pending search